|Some say a global moratorium on germline gene editing is called for In the wake of He Jiankui's controversial study. LUISMMOLINA/ISTOCKPHOTO|

 But that is exactly what Chinese researcher He Jiankui did, crippling a gene known as CCR5 in hopes of making the babies as well as their offspring resistant to HIV infection.
 After the news appeared in the media, He appeared at a special session at the summit yesterday to defend his work and answer questions from the stunned audience.
 (He, an associate professor at Southern University of Science and Technology in nearby Shenzhen, withdrew from a second session on embryo editing on Thursday afternoon.)

 1. ‘I feel an obligation to be balanced.’
-Noted biologist comes to def..., Jon Cohen, Science Magazine
+Noted biologist comes to defense of gene editing babies, Jon Cohen, Science Magazine

-2. Organizers of gene editing meeting blast Chinese study but call for..., Dennis Normile, Science Magazine
+2. Organizers of gene editing meeting blast Chinese study but call for a "pathway" to human trials, Dennis Normile, Science Magazine